-Sometimes experiencing a sexual assault, domestic violence, dating violence, and/or stalking can compromise concentration, ability to focus on school, or feeling unable to get to class.
-The Office of the Dean of Students and/or the Title IX and Compliance Officer can discuss options for managing academic issues while maintaining privacy, and provide assistance with identifying other options under the policy.
+Sometimes experiencing a sexual assault, domestic violence, dating violence, and/or stalking can compromise concentration, ability to focus on school, or feeling able to get to class.
+The Title IX and Compliance Officer, and/or the Office of the Dean of Students can discuss options for managing academic issues while maintaining privacy, and provide assistance with identifying other options under the policy.